How do pensions work in Germany?

 Despite the sometimes high subsidies, we cannot advise you to take out a Riester contract in many cases.

-TIP: Don't use Riester if you plan to move to a country outside the EU or the European Economic Area (EEA) during your retirement, as you will also have to pay back all allowances and tax benefits that you received if you do so even for part of your retirement.
-In addition to the EU states, the EEA also includes Iceland, Liechtenstein, and Norway.
+TIP: Don't use Riester if you plan to move to a country outside the EU or the European Economic Area (EEA) during your retirement, as you will also have to pay back all allowances and tax benefits that you received if you do so, even for part of your retirement.
+In addition to the EU states, the EEA includes Iceland, Liechtenstein, and Norway.

 The best way to make your Riester-Rente profitable